vegram/forge/CONTRIBUTING.md

 ### Database

+Install Docker Desktop if you don't already have it.

-To create a postgres database locally with docker, you can run the `./start-database.sh` script.
+To create a Postgres database locally with docker, you can run `docker compose up`.
 You will then need to push the schema to the database by running `pnpm db:push`.

+To stop the Postgres container, run `docker compose stop`.
+To completely reset your database, run `docker compose down --volumes`.

 If you'd like to preview the contents of the database, you can run `pnpm db:studio`.
 This will run Drizzle Studio on [`local.drizzle.studio`](http://local.drizzle.studio), a GUI for interacting with your database.